thetuantrinh/UWB-Radar-Hand-Pose-Estimation/README.md

 ```bash
 wandb offline
 ```

 After training, sync all locally saved Wandb logs to the cloud:
 ```bash
 wandb sync your-local-wandb-log-folder/offline-run*
 ```
 👉 Remeber to replace `your-local-wandb-log-folder` with the path to your actual Wandb logs directory.

+## 🧪 System Information

+The system was tested on:

+AlmaLinux release 8.5 (Arctic Sphynx)